History of Knott's Berry Farm: Butterfield Stagecoach

 The Butterfield Stagecoach Line left every few minutes from the Stage Depot in 1949.
-Well trained four-horse teams hauled historic equipment – 3 original Butterfield coaches, 1 Halloday coach, 1 Overland Southern coach and the Knott's Berry Farm coach that was built for the farm in 1954.
-Guests enjoyed a Stagecoach journey North to Whiskey Flat looping around the badlands filled with bad men.
+Well trained four-horse teams hauled historic equipment – three original Butterfield coaches, a Halloday coach, an Overland Southern coach, and the Knott's Berry Farm coach that was built for the farm in 1954.
+Guests enjoyed a stagecoach journey north to Whiskey Flat looping around the badlands filled with bad men.

 Western Trails Museum

 A sample of the guns on display at the Western Trails Museum.
 Many of the descriptive labels on objects in the museum (and other places at Knott's) were lettered by Ed "Big Daddy" Roth, who was known for creating the "Rat Fink" character.

 Center Room, Western Trails Museum, Knott's Berry Farm, 2021.
 A large portrait of Kit Carson by Paul von Klieben (who planned most of Ghost Town at Knott's) is on the ceiling.

 The original Western Trails Museum building at Knott's was either made of rammed-earth construction or concrete made to look like rammed-earth.
 This construction technique is fireproof and was used in the old mining town of Calico, California.
 This ca 1983 photo is courtesy of the Orange County Archives.

 Irene Drake, docent, Western Trails Museum, original building at Knott's Berry Farm, 1983.
 Courtesy of the Orange County Archives.

 In 1956, Knott's added the Western Trails Museum.
-Marion Speer, who had a degree from the Colorado School of Mines, worked for the Texas Company (Texaco oil) and had spent a lifetime collecting geological specimens, Native American artifacts and relics of the Old West.
-In 1936, Speer established the Western Trails Museum in a small building he erected next to his house at 7862 Speer Avenue (The street was named in his honor) in the Liberty Park section of Huntington Beach.
+Marion Speer, who had a degree from the Colorado School of Mines, worked for the Texas Company (Texaco Oil) and had spent a lifetime collecting geological specimens, Native American artifacts and relics of the Old West.
+In 1936, Speer established the Western Trails Museum in a small building he erected next to his house at 7862 Speer Drive (the street was named in his honor) in the Liberty Park section of Huntington Beach.
 With financial contributions from donors, including members of the Huntington Beach Chamber of Commerce, he added onto the building, twice.
 It was said to be the largest private collection in existence.

 Marion Speer was a friend of Walter Knott, and an enthusiastic supporter of Knott’s efforts to preserve the memory of the pioneers by creating Ghost Town, which began in 1940.
 As early as 1941, Speer wrote articles for Ghost Town News, which was the Knott’s Berry Farm newspaper.
 In 1956, twenty years after creating his museum, Speer (at age 72) donated his carefully catalogued collection of 30,000 items to Knott’s Berry Farm in return for Knott’s agreeing to house it, display it and retain Speer as curator.
 Speer continued in that position until he retired in 1969 at the age of 84.

 The museum was initially housed in a building (which was razed in 1987 to clear a pathway to the new Big Foot Rapids ride) at Knott’s Berry Farm between Jeffries Barn (now known as Wilderness Dance Hall) and the schoolhouse.
 The Western Trails Museum is now just south of the saloon in Ghost Town.